wenewzhang/mixin_labs-python-bot/README.md

 wenewzha:mixin_labs-python-bot wenewzhang$ source ./bin/activate
 (mixin_labs-python-bot) wenewzha:mixin_labs-python-bot wenewzhang$
 ```
-so that “python” or "pip" invoke the virtual environment’s Python interpreter and you can run installed scripts without having to use their full path.
+So that “python” or "pip" invoke from the virtual environment, and you can run installed scripts without having to use their full path.

 ## Install require packages in "virtual environment"